-IMPORTANT NOTE: If the furnace is installed in an area where temperatures fall below freezing, special precautions must be made for insulating condensate drain lines that drain to the outdoors.
+If the furnace is installed in an area where temperatures fall below freezing, special precautions must be made for insulating condensate drain lines that drain to the outdoors.
 If condensate freezes in the lines, this will cause improper operation or damage to the furnace.
 It is recommended that all drain lines on the outside of the residence be wrapped with an industry approved insulation or material allowed by local code.

 The placement of the condensate drain lines will depend on the configuration selected in Table 4 (page 20).
 The drain lines can be routed out the left or right side of the furnace, but must maintain a downward slope to ensure proper condensate drainage.
-The J-trap may need to be rotated to the side that matches your setup in Figures 44 & 45 (pages 44 & 45).
+The J-trap may need to be rotated to the side that matches your setup in Figure 44 (page 44) & Figure 45 (page 45).
 To rotate the J-trap, loosen the clamp on the drain tube, rotate the J-trap to either side, and retighten the clamp

-Four general rules apply:
+Three general rules apply:

 - Each condensate drain line must be separately trapped using a J-Trap or field supplied loop.
-After individually trapping the condensate lines, it is acceptable to combine the drains. - A drain must always be attached to the collector at the outlet of the secondary heat exchanger.

-- A drain must always be at the outlet end of the inducer assembly. - A drain must always be at the lowest point of the venting system.
+After individually trapping the condensate lines, it is acceptable to combine the drains. - A drain must always be attached to the collector at the outlet of the secondary heat exchanger. - A drain must always be at the lowest point of the venting system.
 NOTE: If using a condensate pump, the furnace drain line must be installed above the pumps water line.